shutterstock_1812684613

 The Old Mill Restaurant

 Dating back to 1830, the iconic Old Mill serves classic family favorites, including pot roast and country-fried steak.
-Afterwards, stop by the General Store for homemade jams, jellies and more.
+Afterwards, stop by the General Store for homemade jams, jellies, flour, and baking mixes.